Cantonese Pan Fried Noodles

 Noodles – I like to use thin flour noodles like Yakisoba noodles, Hong Kong style noodles, yellow egg noodles, or chow mein noodles to make these Cantonese noodles.

-Check the Asian aisle of your grocery store, Asian markets, or source them online.
+Check the Asian aisle of your grocery store or Asian markets, or source them online.

 To save yourself some time, use refrigerated noodles that are already cooked.
 Asian-style cooked noodles are available in the refrigerator area of the produce section of most grocery stores.